aarsonline/aarsonline.github.io/class1/leu1/README.md

 CP2 is a 30-40 amino acid two-helix bundle on the surface of the catalytic domain (Starzyk et al. 1987) and appears to be essential for amino acid activation (Zhou et al. 2008).
 Upstream from this resides a cysteine-rich zinc finger, 20-40 amino acids in length, also essential for effective aminoacylation (Nureki et al. 1993, Sugiura et al. 2000).

+The tRNA is recognised by two C-terminal domains (Tukalo et al. 2005, Rock et al. 2007).
+The first is a  [helical domain](/superfamily/class1/Anticodon_binding_domain_CRIMVL) that recognises the anticodon binding domain, and is universal across the members of subclass Ia plus [CysRS](/class1/cys) and ArgRS.
+The second is a compact $\alpha$-$\beta$ domain unique to LeuRS-B.
+The domain is flexibly linked with the rest of the protein and mutational studies suggest it is essential for effective aminoacylation (Tukalo et al. 2005).

+## Editing

 ValRS,	IleRS, and LeuRS share a post-transfer [editing domain](/superfamily/class1/Editing_domain_1a), absent from MetRS.
 This editing domain typically resides within the zinc finger, providing further amino acid selectivity by expelling a wide range of mistargetted amino acids